-I am pleased to present the Annual Report of the Audit Commission for the financial year 2014-15.
-The Commission had another busy year.
-With the dedication and commitment of our staff, we have achieved the targets set in our work plan and continued to uphold a high standard of professionalism in our audit work.
+I am pleased to present the Annual Report of the Audit Commission for the financial year 2017-18.
+The Commission had another fruitful year.
+With the dedication and hard work of our staff, we have achieved the targets set in our work plan and continued to uphold a high standard of professionalism in our audit work.

-2. Our mission is to help the Government and public sector organisations enhance public sector performance and accountability.
-We achieve this mission by conducting regularity audits and value for money (VFM) audits.

-3. Regularity audits are similar to financial audits in the private sector.
-In 2014-15, a total of 81 accounts were audited and certified, including all of the Government's accounts, the accounts of the Hong Kong Housing Authority, the Exchange Fund, five Trading Funds and more than 60 other funds.
-We also supplement our normal certification audit work with a programme of risk audit, which examines risks related to regularity, propriety and financial control.
+- 2. Our mission is to help the Government and public sector organisations enhance public sector performance and accountability.
+We achieve this mission by conducting regularity audits and value for money (VFM) audits. - 3.
+Regularity audits are similar to financial audits in the private sector.
+In 2017-18, a total of 83 accounts were audited and certified, including all of the accounts of the Government, the accounts of the Hong Kong Housing Authority, the Exchange Fund, five Trading Funds and more than 60 other funds.
+We also perform risk and compliance (R&C) audits to help ensure that government systems/programmes are operating within the approved ambit and that the spending is incurred in accordance with laid-down policy objectives and conditions.
+As an integral part of our regularity audit work, R&C audits supplement our normal certification audit work. - 4.
 VFM audits focus on providing independent information, advice and assurance about the economy, efficiency and effectiveness with which the auditees have discharged their functions.
-We will take into account various factors in selecting subjects for VFM audits and focus more on identifying systemic issues.
-One of the key considerations is to "follow the money" - those receiving larger amount of funding would have a higher chance and frequency of being selected.
+We will take into account various factors such as materiality, risk and value-added in selecting subjects for VFM audits and focus more on identifying systemic issues.
+One of the key considerations is to "follow the money" those entities receiving larger amount of funding would have a higher chance and frequency of being selected.
 We aim to make value-added recommendations to help them achieve better VFM.
-In 2014-15, we issued a number of VFM audit reports which attracted considerable public interest.

-4. To enhance our experience and knowledge about public sector auditing, we continued to attend conferences and various functions of professional bodies (e.g. our staff attended the 13th Assembly and the 6th Symposium of the Asian Organisation of Supreme Audit Institutions in Kuala Lumpur, Malaysia in February 2015).
-We also received visitors from the Mainland and shared with them our audit experience.
+In 2017-18, we issued a number of VFM audit reports which attracted considerable public attention. - 5.
+To enhance our experience and knowledge about public sector auditing, we continued to attend conferences and various functions of professional bodies.
+In November 2017, four audit staff and I attended the Guangdong-Hong Kong-Macao Audit Conference 2017 held in Meizhou, Guangdong Province.
+Our staff also received visitors from the Mainland and overseas, and shared with them our audit experience.